SquadcastHub/squadcasthub.github.io/pages/mydoc/de-deuplication_rules.md

 Yes, you can specify Execution Rule Priority for the rules defined by moving them `Up` or `Down` the list of rules.

 ![](images/status-based-deduplication_5.png)

+**(7)** While adding a De-duplication Rule, is the _search string_ in the rule case sensitive?

+Yes, that is correct.
+For example, if your seach string is "ALERT" and your payload does not contain "ALERT" but contains "Alert", this will not be matched.
+Your search string should be "Alert".